Dermal fillers are volumising gels that can be used to restore lost volume, add volume in areas of natural deficiency and reshape facial features.

 - People age over the top of their fillers (the effect isn’t wearing off, rather your facial tissues have continued to age).

-HA dermal fillers can be immediately reversed by injecting an enzyme known as hyaluronidase.
+Dermal fillers can be immediately reversed by injecting a dissolving enzyme.
 Reversing dermal filler is generally done in cases where a complication has occurred, or if the results are not satisfactory, or when they are no longer desired.
 Reversing dermal filler is safe, but can cause bruising and swelling.
 There is also a rare risk of severe allergic reactions.
 Accordingly, reversing dermal filler should only be performed when absolutely necessary.

 There are many types of HA dermal fillers available.
 They differ in specific rheological and other properties.
 Each type of HA has its own unique combination of properties that should be taken into account when selecting that particular HA gel for use.
 The key properties of HA dermal fillers are:

 - Cross-linking: (how entangled the gel particles are);